Somlung Mossang

 Somlung Mossang is a Bharatiya Janata Party politician from Arunachal Pradesh.
-He has been elected as Member of Arunachal Pradesh Legislative Assembly election in 2019 from Bordumsa-Diyun constituency as Independent candidate.
+He was elected as a member of the Arunachal Pradesh Legislative Assembly in the 2019 Legislative Assembly election from the Bordumsa-Diyun constituency as an independent candidate.

-Somlung Mossang later joined Bharatiya Janata Party and contested as BJP candidate in 2024 Elections and lost to NCP candidate Nikh Kamin by a margin of 1,352 votes.
+Somlung Mossang later joined the Bharatiya Janata Party and contested as a BJP candidate in the 2024 elections, losing to NCP candidate Nikh Kamin by a margin of 1,352 votes.